Not20913/TimWang/README.md

-## Tim Wang
+# Tim Wang

 Hi, I'm Yi Zhe Wang! (but most call me Tim)

 I'm a third year student at the University of Toronto, majoring in statistical sciences and minoring in mathematics and history and philosophy of sciences.
+Scientific theories and practices are powerful tools, but I believe that connecting different areas of knowledge is more powerful.
+This is why understanding the history and philosophy behind science is important, as it teaches us not only it's power, but also it's limits.

-### My portfolio
+## My portfolio

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for